Did that title pique your interest?

 It did mine when I first saw it on the internet.
 In fact, this little phenomenon has been popping up on food blogs all over the place lately.
+Maybe you’ve heard of it referred to as “Nice Cream?”
 If you’re like me you’re probably wondering what could possibly possess all of the properties necessary so that just the item itself could be enough to magically transform into ice cream.
 Right?
 Apparently bananas.

 I’ll admit I was very skeptical.
 When I think of banana ice cream, I think of something more like THIS.
 And obviously a frozen banana isn’t going to compare.
 But I have to say I was very surprised and very pleased with the results.
 Somehow whipping up frozen banana chunks creates some magical reaction and really does turn it into a creamy-smooth ice cream-like substance.
 Wanna see how?

 - Food processor or blender – This recipe will work in pretty much any food processor.
 A high powered blender (Blendtec, Vitamix, Ninja Pro, etc.) will work as well.

 - Add-ins – If you’d like, feel free to blend in a little peanut butter, Nutella, or cinnamon-sugar.
 You can also blend in a few frozen raspberries or blueberries for a fruity twist.

 - Bananas – Bananas can tend to get a bitter taste to them after freezing and it’s intensified if they’re under-ripe So definitely use very ripe bananas for this.
 They shouldn’t be brown-mushy-banana-bread-ripe, but ripe.
 I found the best ones to be like the ones below, where the outsides were spotty but the insides weren’t brown yet at all.
 They were super sweet.

 How To Make One-Ingredient Banana Ice Cream